WRVG-LP: History

 Bob Johnson was instrumental in helping to get WRVG on the air.
-The first student Station Manager, Rick Leigh, drove up to Depauw and brought it home...it weighed "tons" in comparison to today's transmitters.
+The first student Station Manager, Rick Leigh, who later joined the college faculty and taught broadcasting courses utilizing the station as a lab, drove up to Depauw and brought it home...it weighed "tons" in comparison to today's transmitters.
 In 1983, WRVG took another big step by hiring the first student Sport Director and play-by-play announcer for Tiger Athletics.
 Steven Hamilton, from Glasgow, Kentucky, became the first "Voice of the Tigers" and led a two-person broadcasting team airing the school's first college football game live.
 The programming successes of this newly formed sports media team led to not only live coverage of the entire 1983 football season, but the addition of live coverage of men's basketball games that same year; another first for WRVG 89.9 FM.

 In 1997, Dr. William Gillespie, professor, and then advisor for the campus station, contacted a broadcasting engineer to see if it would be possible to increase the station's signal strength.
 The engineer researched the question and found, to everyone's surprise, that the station's signal could be increased to 50,000 watts, making it an FM superstation in central Kentucky.
 The college considered the opportunity and decided to increase the station's signal strength.
 A tower was built on the limestone rich land on East Campus near the baseball field, and plans were developed to expand the station's programming to a professional, 24/7 broadcast operation.

 The powerful new station, 89.9 WRVG-FM, had one of the clearest signals in the southern part of the United States, as there were no other stations in the region sharing that frequency.
 And since the station would be on the air continuously, a full-time staff was needed who would be able to support the programming schedule when students would be away for summer break and over holidays.
 A professional staff of twenty was hired, including programming director Tom Martin, a respected national radio broadcaster, on-air hosts Jerry Gerard and Laura Shine, well-known music gurus in the radio world, Jon Bowne of JB's Home Cookin', and newscaster Susan Marshall, now morning anchor on National Public Radio.
 Dr. Gillespie was the station's general manager.